ddybvig-perf/rps-console-app/README.md

 # rps-console-app
 ## Rock-Paper-Scissors
 ### About
 This is a Maven project that I wrote in NetBeans.
-If you have an IDE that compiles JVM code on your machine you shouldn't have a problem running it.
 Everything runs from the main method.

 This was the first thing I programmed that I would call a "project."
 It was a great way to practice loops and boolean operators.
 You get to test your skills in RPS against a random integer generator!